DocPlanner/php-recruitment-refactor-assignment/README.md

   and valuable software solutions.
 - Strong understanding and application of SOLID principles.
 - Use of appropriate design patterns where they add clarity and value.
--  Awareness and thoughtful application of Domain-Driven Design (DDD) principles, clearly separating technical concerns while maintaining deep business insight.
+Awareness and thoughtful application of modern software architecture principles, clearly separating technical concerns while maintaining deep business insight.
 - A pragmatic yet rigorous approach to unit testing, emphasizing the testability of business-critical components.
 - Clear, developer-friendly communication—whether through your code structure, naming conventions, or thoughtful commentary